Korean National Revolutionary Party: Post-war (1945–1947)

 After the defeat of Japan the US and Soviet Union agreed on a temporary partition of Korea with the 38th parallel as the dividing line until a unified Korean government could be established.

-Kim Kyu-sik met Kim Il-sung of North Korea and urged him to support a unified, independent Korea.
+Kim Kyu-sik met Kim Il Sung of North Korea and urged him to support a unified, independent Korea.

 At a conference in Moscow in December 1945 at was agreed to place Korea under a trusteeship for up to five years, an agreement strongly opposed by Koreans of all political orientations.
 Syngman Rhee emerged as the moderate and conservative leader in the south, while Kim Il Sung was supported by the Russians in the north.
 The KNRP was dissolved in 1947.

 United States

 A group of Korean students in Southern California began to meet in what became known as the Friday Forum just before the outbreak of the Sino-Japanese war to discuss the situation.
 They came to the conclusion that the future of Korea lay with the Communist bloc, not with the US and Western capitalist countries.
 They eventually became the North American affiliate of the KNRP, raising money to arm Korean revolutionaries in China and encouraging members to volunteer for the Korean Restoration Army.

 In the US the Korean National Association (KNA) and most established Korean immigrants supported the rightist Korean Independence Party.
 The KNRP and the Sino-Korean People's League, established in Hawaii in the early 1930s, represented the small leftist minority of Korean Americans.
 Its supporters engaged in fundraising to help military efforts in China and staged protests against Japan.
 Soon Hyun (1879–1968) founded and became chairperson of the Hawaiian branch of the KNRP.

-In 1940 he worked closely with Kim Kyu-sik and Kim Koo in Chongqing.
+In 1940 he worked closely with Kim Kyu-sik and Kim Ku in Chongqing.
 In 1946, after Korea had been liberated from Japan and placed under an American military government, Soon Hyun was denied permission to return to Korea, probably because of his position in the party.

 The Methodist clergyman Lee Kyungsun headed the China Aid Society, Korean Volunteers Corps Aid Society in China and the American Branch (Los Angeles) of the KNRP, organizations that were in favor of armed action.
 He later joined the American Communist Party, and in 1949 returned to North Korea.
 Kilsoo Haan of the Hawaiian Sino-Korean People's League tried to associate himself with the KNRP on the mainland, but they did not take him seriously.
 Dr. Syngman Rhee, who claimed to represent the KPG, would not cooperate with Kilsoo Haan.
 American intelligence agencies doubted the motives and authority of Kilsoo Haan, and were not sure whether any of the exiles would be able to establish a viable government in Korea after Japan had been defeated.